alkihis/itp-parser/README.md

 (async () => {
   // Single line instanciation
   const file = await ItpFile.read('/path/to/file');
-  // or, with classic constructor const file = new ItpFile('/path/to/file');
-  await file.read(); // this is needed only with constructor

   console.log("This ITP hold moleculetype", file.name);
   // {file} is ready !